Died aged c. 80

 H. G. Wells author 1866-1946 lived here 1898

-Granville Cottage, Granville Road East, Sandgate, United Kingdom where he lived (1898)
+Granville Cottage, Granville Road East, Sandgate, United Kingdom where they lived (1898)

 H. G. Wells author 1866-1946 lived here 1898-1901